-Growing up in Malaysia and a lover of Indian food, I’ve lunch regularly at the Indian Malaysian restaurant.
-They lay a large piece of banana leaf in front of me, scoop a large pile of white rice on it that I can never finish, and inundated by a copious amount of curry.
+Growing up in Malaysia and a lover of Indian food, I’ve lunch regularly at Indian Malaysian restaurants.
+They lay a large piece of banana leaf in front of me, scoop a large pile of white rice on it that I can never finish, and are inundated by a copious amount of curry.

-It is an incredible treat, but not complete without the side dish that I ordered without fail each time- Indian style cabbage called cabbage thoran.
+It is an incredible treat, but not complete without the side dish that I ordered without fail each time- Indian-style cabbage called cabbage thoran, one of the most popular dishes.
 Little did I know that it is called cabbage thoran until I decided to cook it recently.

 What is cabbage thoran

-The classic thoran is vegetable dishes usually cooked with grated coconut originated from Kerala of India.
+The classic thoran is a vegetable dish usually cooked with grated coconut and originated from the south Indian state of Kerala.
 The most common vegetables are cabbage and French beans.